 Employment vs. Entrepreneurship

-Let’s take a look at the pros and cons of both, employment and owning your own business a.k.a. entrepreneurship:
+Let’s look at the pros and cons of both work and running your own business, a.k.a.
+Entrepreneurship:

 Work/Life Balance